aleksandrbazhin/tilepipe_site/tutorial.md

 Next you can choose which preset to use.
 Quarter merge generation has 2 presets and overlay type currently has 3.
 For both generation types the 4-part preset is the most basic and easy to understand.
 In the quarter merge 5-part preset the 5th quarter type was added to always be used around corner quarters for the result to look more interesting.
 As for overlay generation, the 8-part preset is used for sideview tilemaps, as the top and bottom sides and corners would vary in that case.
 The 13-tile is used when the sides vary also, for example, have a shadow on one side.

 #### Preset input example
 Under the preset selection there is the example, which can be used to better understand what’s going on or how to prepare your own input drawing.
+More examples can be downloaded from itch.io page separately.

 ### Preparing input drawings
-All the example drawings you can download separately from the program from itch.io page.
 Creating your own drawings can be a bit tricky since you have to keep in mind where the tiles will merge with each other.

 #### Quarters
-For quarters I would say it’s a lot harder to keep the tiles seemless, since in the overlay mode you don’t have to worry about the borders inside the tile and can adjust the result a bit by settings in TilePipe.
+For quarters I would say it’s a lot harder to keep the tiles able to merge seemless on the map, since in the overlay mode you don’t have to worry about the borders inside the tile and can adjust the result a bit by settings in TilePipe.
 To make an input drawing for quarters merge you have to check that:
 1. Every drawn border between quarters is seemless
 2. The second and the last tile match themselves - their top and right borders will be combined in the output